QuenumGerald/pay-with-sand-SDK/README.md

 ## Wallets and Networks

-- MetaMask is used when present and selected.
-The SDK verifies `chainId` and will error with a clear message if you’re on the wrong network.
+- Connect wallets using RainbowKit/Wagmi (MetaMask, WalletConnect v2, etc.).
+Obtain an `ethers.Signer` v5 from the active connection and pass it to the SDK.
-- WalletConnect v2 is used when selected.
-Requires `WALLETCONNECT_PROJECT_ID`.
-The QR modal opens and the session is initialized on the configured `PAY_WITH_SAND_CHAIN_ID`.
+- The SDK verifies `chainId` at runtime and throws if it differs from `PAY_WITH_SAND_CHAIN_ID` (default 137/Polygon).
 - Default network: Polygon (137).
-Other chains are supported by providing the appropriate env variables.
+Other chains are supported by providing `PAYMENT_CONTRACT_ADDRESS_<chainId>`.

 ## Permit vs Approve